davidllanos22/GBJAM5/README.md

 ##Technology

- - HTML5, JS and WebGL with custom library as game engine (Wizard).
+ - HTML5, JS and WebGL with custom library as game engine (Wizard)
  - [EasyStar.js](https://github.com/prettymuchbryce/easystarjs) for A*
- - Photoshop as graphic editor.
+ - Photoshop as graphic editor